Thermodynamics of exponential Kolmogorov-Nagumo averages: Non-equilibrium thermodynamics

-The Legendre transform establishes several key relations in thermodynamics, connecting the internal energy, entropy, temperature, and Helmholtz free energy --- which is defined as $F = U - T S$.
-It also establishes a natural link between extensive variables (e.g. energy, entropy) with intensive variables (e.g. temperature).
-Interestingly, while the Legendre transform arises naturally in classic Boltzmann-Gibbs framework, it has been shown that a more general Legendre structure can still be applied to more general scenarios~\cite{plastino1997}.
+The L\'{e}gendre transform establishes several key relations in thermodynamics, connecting the internal energy, entropy, temperature, and Helmholtz free energy --- which is defined as $F = U - T S$.
+It also establishes a natural link between extensive variables (e.g., energy, entropy) with intensive variables (e.g., temperature).
+Interestingly, while the L\'{e}gendre transform arises naturally in the classic Boltzmann-Gibbs framework, it has been shown that a more general L\'{e}gendre structure can still be applied to more general scenarios~\cite{plastino1997} in the context of thermodynamics and~\cite{e25040678} in information geometry.

-Following this line of reasoning, we now derive thermodynamic relationships that lead directly to a generalized Legendre structure.
-The Legendre structure for the case of Kolmogorov-Nagumo averages has also been investigated in \cite{scarfone2022}.
+Following this line of reasoning, we now derive thermodynamic relationships that lead directly to a generalized L\'{e}gendre structure.
+The L\'{e}gendre structure for the case of Kolmogorov-Nagumo averages has also been investigated by Scarfone, Matsuzoe, and Wada in \cite{scarfone2022}.
 Let us start by calculating the change of Helmholtz free energy from the equilibrium distribution to an arbitrary state.
 Using Eq.~\eqref{eq:f2}, this can be expressed as

 The difference between non-equilibrium and equilibrium internal energy can be expressed as

 where $\nabla R_\gamma$ is the vector of partial derivatives of the R\'{e}nyi entropy expressed in the equilibrium state, which can be written as